When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Read more about whether you will need Covid-19 passports or vaccines to travel.

-If I book a trip to Spain, Greece, Turkey, Portugal or Cyprus, how can I protect myself financially?
+If I book a trip abroad how can I protect myself financially?

 A good package holiday company will refund you if the FCDO advises against travel at the time of your holiday.
 Avoid online travel agents, as some won’t refund in this instance and check before booking.